eoway/Dja_dispersal_forest_structure/README.md

 # Dja_dispersal_forest_structure
-NASA funded project on understanding seed disperser movements and their consequences across rainforest gradients of structural and phenological diversity.
+Scrips and files related to the NASA funded project on understanding seed disperser movements and their consequences across rainforest gradients of structural and phenological diversity.

 ## Organization of this repo: